dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 Grass=1
 ```

-If you want grass LODs you alson need to edit *GrassControl.config.txt* from *No Grass in Objects*, installed in the *Extenders* section.
+If you want grass LODs you also need to edit *GrassControl.config.txt* from *No Grass in Objects*, installed in the *Extenders* section.
 In *GrassControl.config.txt*, set

 ```
 DynDOLODGrassMode = 2